aldaris/aldaris.github.io/_posts/2018-03-05-subresource-integrity.markdown

 * the resource is compromised
 * there is an [optimizing proxy] changing HTTP responses

 In any of these scenarios it is helpful to have a fallback mechanism to still load the resources your web application requires.
-As I was locally testing this out I've found that this part of the SRI support is not really that solid, and there are lots of different concerns that needs to be taken into account.
+As I was locally testing this out I've found that this part of the SRI support is not really that solid, and there are lots of different concerns that need to be taken into account.
 In the following subsections you can find the different issues I have faced as I was trying to implement fallback.

 #### There is no global event for validation failure